tomseeber/Introduction_to_pandas/README.md

 ## Learning Objectives

 - Learn how to import a CSV file into a Panda Dataframe
-- Use Pandas to calculate basic statistics ( Mean.
-Median, Mode, Range)
+- Use Pandas to calculate basic statistics ( Mean, Median, Mode, Range)
     - Single-Column basic statistics
     - Multi-Column basic statistics
     - Run Descriptive statics with Pandas